List of GoBots characters: Tank

-TankMan, or simply Tank, is one of Cy-Kill's minons.
+Gobot-Tank is one of Cy-Kill's minons.
 His great physical strength and firepower mean he is often used to support the Renegades' operations.
 Tank is larger than most Gobots, and has considerable firepower.
 In tank mode, he can drive through walls or over cars without it even slowing him.
 His physical attributes are outweighed by his low intelligence.